 - Tap Connect, and then Continue to connect without a certificate.

-- You are now running the OpenVPN protocol for NordVPN on your Android phone!
+- You are now running the OpenVPN protocol for ExpressVPN on your Android phone!

 iOS OpenVPN Setup Guide